 Why Traditional Methods of Blocking Spam Calls Don’t Work

-As technology designed to help spam callers reach your phone has evolved, effective smartphone call blocking (surprisingly) has not.
-This is partly because of the public’s common misconceptions about effective spam call blocking solutions, and partly because phone and service providers have yet to invest in developing functionality that will help stop the problem.
+This is partly due to common misconceptions about effective spam call blocking solutions, and partly because phone and service providers have yet to invest in developing functionality that will help stop the problem.

-Here are a few reasons why the solutions you thought would stop spam calls actually do not:
+In the next section of our post, we will address the reasons why the solutions you thought would stop spam calls are ineffective.

 Not only are spoofed spam calls are close to impossible to trace, they are also relatively cheap to make.
-It is speculated that it costs a spam caller anywhere from $0.01 to $0.05 per minute to place a spoofed call, which is pretty cheap when you consider the potential reward of millions of dollars fraudulently collected by these crooks!
+It is speculated that it costs a spam caller $0.01 to place a spoofed spam call, which is pretty cheap when you consider the 2,069% profit margin spammers enjoy each year.

 Lastly, using the features built into your mobile phone will never help you combat unwanted spam calls.
 The FTC states:

 “Many mobile phones come equipped with features built into the device that can block calls from specific numbers.
 These features can let consumers block specific contacts, identify unwanted incoming calls for future blocking, and set “do not disturb” hours.
 You must manage these lists on your own, and the device may limit the number of calls you can block.”

 There is one major problem with this recommended solution.
 Using the “Block This Number” function on your iPhone or Android will not fight the number of spam calls you receive thanks to phone spoofing.
 If the spam caller discovers there is another person on the other end of the phone and your number is flagged as “try again later”, you’ve only made matters worse.
 Spam callers will increase their attempts to get you on the phone – each time from a different fake number.